terrable-dev/documentation/docs/terraform-docs/vpc-assignment.md

 ## Assigning security groups and subnets

-To connect your handler to a VPC, you can use the `vpc` variable.
+To run your handlers inside a VPC, you can use the `vpc` variable.

 ```terraform  hl_lines="4 5 6 7"
 module "simple_api" {